Olga Volchkova

-Olga Volchkova is a Russian-born artist currently resident in Eugene, Oregon.
+Olga Volchkova (Russian: Ольга Волчкова; born 1970) is a Russian-born artist currently resident in Eugene, Oregon.

+Biography

 Volchkova was born in Tver, Russia, in 1970, in the former Soviet Union.
 Many of her relatives were collectivized subsistence farmers living in villages outside of the city, and across the seasons she would leave the city to farm, garden, and forage for berries and mushrooms with them.
 She developed a sympathy with nature that would influence her later art.
 As a child she went to math school, and studied piano for eight years in music school.

 As an adult in Tver she studied chemistry and art, taking degrees in art restoration and Icon painting.
 The Grabar Institute certified her as a second-degree Oil Painting restorer.
 She worked as a conservator and curator in the Tver Oblast Art Gallery, and joined a journeyman team of important early post-Soviet iconostasis painters and restorers.
 Since she played a role in the Icon revival, her secular work could be considered a branch of that tradition.

 In 1998, she moved to the United States, where she worked as an all-around art restorer in Manhattan.
 In 1999, she moved to downtown Palo Alto, California, where she found herself in the heart of the first Dotcom boom.
 She became artistic director for Workspot, a now defunct start-up and contracting house near University Avenue in Palo Alto.
 There she pioneered the commercial use of scanned watercolors in webpage design, a laborious approach that won her no imitators, but many admirers—Workspot took the 2000 Linux Journal award for Best Web Solution.

 In 2000 she moved to Eugene, Oregon.
 She studied ceramics and figure sculpture at the University of Oregon, and her work became a small sensation in Eugene's wood-fired ceramics movement.
 She became involved in concluding work in a research project initiated by architect Christopher Alexander.
 In 2002 she began to study at the world-renowned Pilchuck Glass School, where she discovered cast glass.
 One of her first pieces was selected as the only cast glass work for Pilchuck's live auction, Passion Afire, of emerging glass artists, held at the Experience Music Project in Seattle.
 Within a year, Pilchuck also selected her work for their annual live auction, in the company of some of the world's most famous glass artists.